quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 The `push_resolved` event is emitted when a pushed resource ({{Section 4.6 of RFC9114}}) is successfully claimed (used) or, conversely, abandoned (rejected) by the application on top of HTTP/3 (e.g., the web browser).
-This event provides additional context that can is aid debugging issues related to server push.
+This event provides additional context that can aid debugging issues related to server push.
 It has Extra importance level.

 ~~~ cddl